ostef/jai-fmt/README.md

 * If the specifier is invalid, '(invalid specifier)' is printed,
 * If the provided argument index is not a valid unsigned integer, '(invalid argument index)' is printed,
 * If there are not enough arguments, '(no argument provided)' is printed,
+* For floating point specifiers, if Ryu is not imported, '(Ryu not imported)' is printed,
 * For most specifiers, if the argument cannot be converted to the correct type, the default value is printed (0 for integer and float types, empty string for strings).

 These are the main procedures: